WATERPROOFING FOR THE CONSERVATION OF BUILDINGS HAS FEW FOSSIL-FREE OPTIONS

 … and increased proportion of sustainable materials

 Sustainable materials are a growing part of Nordic Waterproofing’s operations.
-Both green infrastructure and wood-based building elements have a positive environmental effect due to their CO2-binding properties.
-Wood as a building material is a natural raw material that has a significantly lower emission level compared to other building materials.
+Both green infrastructure and wood-based building elements have a positive environmental impact due to their CO2-binding properties.
+Wood as a building material is a natural raw material with a significantly lower emission level compared with other building materials.

 Reduced CO2 emissions are also possible in bitumen-based products.
 Nordic Waterproofing’s Finnish brand Kerabit has developed Kerabit Nature.
 Its fossil bitumen has been partially replaced by bitumen extracted from tall oil, CTO.
-The positive CO uptake through the tall oil raw material makes Kerabit Nature CO-neutral (bitumen already has low 0.2 kg CO equivalents / kg) Kerabit Nature is available as for both top and bottom layers.
+The positive CO2 uptake through the tall oil raw material makes Kerabit Nature CO2-neutral (bitumen already has low 0.2 kg CO2 equivalents / kg) Kerabit Nature is available as for both top and bottom layers.

 Development is also taking place for application of roofing felt without gas burners, which both reduces CO2 emissions and reduces the risk of fire.

-Roofing felt is normally left on the roof when applying with a new layer during renovation.
-NWG’s subsidiaries also have agreements with recycling companies that recycle bitumen to be used for road paving.
-EPDM rubber can only be reused as a filler material as it is vulcanized and cannot be melted down.
+The challenge is mainly fossil-based materials such as bitumen and EPDM rubber.
+Roofing felt is normally left on the roof when applying a new layer when renovating.
+EPDM rubber can only be reused as a filler material as it is vulcanized and cannot be melted.
+There